Covid-19: Dubai-returned man held feast for 1,500 in MP, now tests positive along with 11 relatives

 The authorities in Dubai had tested the man before he left for India, but he was found negative for the virus.
 However, he said his wife had fallen ill two days before they came to Morena.

 “The number of fresh Covid-19 positive cases is likely to be much higher,” Bandil said according to the Hindustan Times.
 “We’re trying to contact each and every person who attended the feast, or those who’re invited by the waiter in person but couldn’t attend the function.”

+The chief medical officer said the couple initially hid their travel history, but revealed it after testing positive for Covid-19.
 Bandil added that people are not volunteering information as they are scared of being admitted to hospital.
+However, 24 people have been admitted to the district hospital after their screening during contact tracing.

 The news comes after a cluster blew up in Nizamuddin area of Delhi late last month.
 Members of the Tablighi Jamaat, an Islamic cult, had gathered at a mosque in the area last month.
 The participants at the congregation included foreigners.
 At least 1,000 people who have been linked to the congregation have so far tested positive for Covid-19.